 Derivative Analysis & Quotient Rule

-Ready to become a graph detective?
-In this lesson, you’ll sharpen your skills at reading derivative graphs to figure out where a function goes up, goes down, and hits its peaks and valleys.
-You’ll also learn the Quotient Rule — a formula for taking the derivative of a fraction — which shows up any time one changing quantity is divided by another.
+This lesson focuses on reading derivative graphs to determine where a function increases, decreases, and attains its local extrema.
+We also develop the Quotient Rule — a formula for differentiating a fraction — which arises whenever one changing quantity is divided by another.

 Topics Covered